MoAlthaf/physiotherapy-ai/README.md

 ### 6.3 Bilingual TTS Voice Selection

 **Current limitation:** The Jake voice is an American English voice.
-When the coach speaks Arabic (which Kinetra supports, since Fanar-C-2-27B can respond in Arabic), the voice sounds unnatural — prosody, emphasis, and phonology are mismatched.
+When the coach speaks Arabic (which Cuefit supports, since Fanar-C-2-27B can respond in Arabic), the voice sounds unnatural — prosody, emphasis, and phonology are mismatched.

 **Recommendation:** Expose an Arabic-native voice option in Fanar-Aura-TTS-2.
 A Gulf-dialect Arabic voice would dramatically improve the Arabic experience and is well within Fanar's regional focus.
 Ideally, expose both a male and female option so applications can match the voice to the user's preference.